kapstok/gedcom-migrator/README.md

 ```
  - gedcom-migrator
- |--- lib
+ |--- migration-library
  |--- sqlite
 ```

 `gedcom-migrator` is the main pom.
 It does not generate a JAR.

-`lib` is a generic library to make a migration from Gedcom easier and more correct.
+`migration-library` is a generic library to make a migration from Gedcom easier and more correct.

-`sqlite` is an implementation that uses `lib` for migrating Gedcom data to Sqlite.
+`sqlite` is an implementation that uses `migration-library` for migrating Gedcom data to Sqlite.

 It will be likely that `sqlite` will not directly be useful for your use case.
-But you can use the source code as an example for creating your own implementation, using `lib` as dependency.
+But you can use the source code as an example for creating your own implementation, using `migration-library` as dependency.

 ## Running